-- a licensee agent is always a fiduciary to every agency client - representatives acting on their employer's behalf have fiduciary duties to agency clients - people in senior roles within agencies have fiduciary duties to clients.
+- a licensee agent is always a fiduciary to every agency client; - a property manager acting on their employer's behalf has fiduciary duties to agency clients; and - employees in senior roles within agencies have fiduciary duties to clients.

-Note: Sales representatives, senior agency staff and managers are also likely to have fiduciary responsibilities to their employer due to the level of trust and confidence implicit in the relationship.
+NB Property managers and other senior staff are also likely to have fiduciary responsibilities to their employer due to the level of trust and confidence implicit in the relationship.

-Agents who are company directors are always a fiduciary to their company.
+If an agent is a company director they are always a fiduciary to their company.